TankHQ/tank/docs/1-introduction.md

 Welcome to the Tank field manual.
 This is the quick-and-mean guide for developers who want to drive, fight and survive with Tank (Table Abstraction & Navigation Kit): the Rust data layer.

-In plain terms: Tank is a lightweight, multi-database abstraction that lets you define entities, run async queries, and mix raw SQL with ergonomic helpers without locking you into an all-or-nothing ORM worldview.
+In plain terms: Tank is a lightweight, multi-database SQL toolkit.
+Define entities, run async queries, and mix raw SQL with ergonomic helpers without locking you into an all-or-nothing ORM worldview.

 ## Mission objectives
 - **Async operations** - fire and forget.